uptonking/note4yaoo/lib-draw-app-community-whiteboard.md

 - kind of reverse: auto-grouping (using AI/algorithims) based on content possible ?
   - good idea!
 I think that with AI, it's common to classify content by positive/negative attributes or emotions.

+- a different algorithm, which looks "tidier"
+  - this one is using potpack (https://mapbox.github.io/potpack/) with some modifications, such as adding gaps between items and aiming for a rectangular bounding box with a ratio similar to the computer screen's.

+-
+-
 -

 # discuss